Team Members

 - Prof. Beat Kümin (University of Warwick)

-- Prof. Paolo Quattrone (University of Edinburgh)
+- Prof. Paolo Quattrone (Manchester Business School)

 - Dr. Jens Röhrkasten